 Driving with Wet Brakes:

 Driving with wet brakes is dangerous.

-Increased stopping distance or the

-vehicle pulling to one side when

-braking could result in a serious

-accident.
-Light braking will indicate

-whether the brakes have been affected.

-Dry the brakes by driving very slowly

-and applying the brakes lightly until

-brake performance returns to normal.
+Increased stopping distance or the vehicle pulling to one side when braking could result in a serious accident.
+Light braking will indicate whether the brakes have been affected.
+Dry the brakes by driving very slowly and applying the brakes lightly until brake performance returns to normal.

 Make sure water does not enter the vehicle interior or the engine area.
-The vehicle interior could become wet or the engine could be damaged.
+Interior materials could get moldy, and many electronic devices in the cabin and the engine could be damaged.